-"Kooser files the dignities, conduct and small griefs of way of life, our starvation for connection, our fight to discover stability. "—Poetry
+"Kooser records the dignities, conduct and small griefs of lifestyle, our starvation for connection, our fight to discover stability. "—Poetry

-"[Kooser] brushes poems over usual gadgets, revealing metaphysical issues that means an investigator dusts for fingerprints.
-His language is so managed and convincing that one can't aid yet suppose major truths at the back of his strains. " —The Philadelphia Inquirer
+"[Kooser] brushes poems over traditional gadgets, revealing metaphysical subject matters that approach an investigator dusts for fingerprints.
+His language is so managed and convincing that one can't aid yet believe major truths in the back of his strains. " —The Philadelphia Inquirer

-"Delights & Shadows increases the voice of the poet above every thing else. every one brief, bright poem at the web page reads as though it have been being spoken aloud. information about cemeteries, dictionaries, a doctor's ready room, and a jar of buttons bristle with sound and expertise.
-Kooser's skill to take advantage of short lyrics to compose a tune of discovery and regeneration makes his paintings radiant and eating. " —Bloomsbury Review
+"Delights & Shadows increases the voice of the poet above every thing else. every one brief, brilliant poem at the web page reads as though it have been being spoken aloud. information about cemeteries, dictionaries, a doctor's ready room, and a jar of buttons bristle with sound and understanding.
+Kooser's skill to exploit short lyrics to compose a track of discovery and regeneration makes his paintings radiant and eating. " —Bloomsbury Review

 Ted Kooser is a grasp of metaphor, a poet who deftly connects disparate components of the area and communicates with absolute precision.
 Critics name him a "haiku-like imagist" and his poems were in comparison to Chekov's brief tales.
-In Delights and Shadows, Kooser attracts suggestion from the missed info of everyday life.
-Quotidian gadgets like a pegboard, creamed corn and a forgotten salesman's trophy aid show the outstanding in what sooner than was once a only usual world.
+In Delights and Shadows, Kooser attracts notion from the missed information of way of life.
+Quotidian gadgets like a pegboard, creamed corn and a forgotten salesman's trophy support demonstrate the notable in what earlier than was once a basically traditional world.

 Ted Kooser is the writer of 8 collections of poems and a prose memoir.
 He lives on a small farm in rural Nebraska.